mstephen19/nanolith/README.md

     // Runs before a task is called.
     __beforeTask({ name, inService }) {
         console.log(`Running task ${name}.`);
+        // You have access to "inService", which tells you if the
-        console.log(`${inService ?
+        // task will run standalone, or within a service. console.log(`${inService ?
 'Is' : 'Is not'} in a service.`);
     },
     // Runs after a task is called.